Bayern Munich fans back decision to postpone EuroLeague game vs. CSKA Moscow | DW | 24.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Bayern Munich had their EuroLeague basketball game against CSKA Moscow postponed after events in Ukraine earlier in the day.
-Bayern's general manager told DW it was the right decision.
+Bayern Munich had their EuroLeague basketball game against CSKA Moscow postponed because of events in Ukraine earlier in the day.
+Bayern's general manager told DW that it was the right decision.

 Bayern Munich's game against CSKA Moscow in the Euro League was postponed after events in Ukraine on Thursday

-Growing tensions between Russia and Ukraine are affecting much of the sports world, including basketball.
+The invasion of Ukraine by Russia is affecting much of the sports world, including basketball.

-The EuroLeague game between Bayern Munich and CSKA Moscow was due to be played on Thursday, but was postponed — a decision backed by both the club and its fans.
+The EuroLeague game between Bayern Munich and CSKA Moscow was scheduled to be played on Thursday, but was postponed — a decision backed by both the German club and its fans.

-Bayern Munich's General Manager Marko Pesic says, while this is a difficult situation, the club fully supports the postponement of the game.
+Bayern Munich's general manager, Marko Pesic, told DW that, while this was a difficult situation, the club fully supported the postponement of the game.

-"On this sad day, it was very difficult to focus on a game of sports," Pesic told DW.
+"On this sad day, it was very difficult to focus on a game of sports," Pesic said.
 "I think it was the right decision not to play."

-Claudia Zirngibl is the chairman of "BIGREDS", the only official Bayern Munich basketball fan club.

-Zirngibl says that, although she believes sports and politics should remain separate, in this instance it was the right decision to postpone the game.
+Claudia Zirngibl, the chairperson of BIGREDS, the only official Bayern Munich basketball fan club, told DW that, although she believed sports and politics should remain separate, in this instance it was the right decision to postpone the game.

-"It's very difficult, usually sports should remain neutral," Zirngibl told DW.
+"It's very difficult — usually sports should remain neutral," Zirngibl said.
 "But this is a very unique situation.
-Many people are very scared at the moment and this is not the right time to put our attention to sports when there are more important things."
+Many people are very scared at the moment, and this is not the right time to put our attention on sports when there are more important things."

 Former Bundesliga player Pesic emphasized that Bayern's opponents did not play a role in the decision.

-Bayern fans were united on the ruling, with Zirngibl saying members of the fan club were unanimously behind the decision to postpone the match.
+Zirngibl said members of the BIGREDS fan club unanimously supported the decision to postpone the match.
 Some even threatened to boycott future competitions had Bayern played the game.

 "Some of them said: 'If Bayern aren't sending a clear message here, I am not attending any future games of the club.'
 I also really liked the decision by Telekom not to broadcast the game," Zirngibl said.

-Earlier in the day, German broadcaster "Magenta TV" announced they wouldn’t broadcast the game, with the channel’s Senior Vice President Michael Schuld asking fans for understanding on "a sad day for Europe."
+Earlier in the day, German broadcaster "Magenta TV" had announced that it wouldn’t broadcast the game, with the channel’s senior vice president, Michael Schuld, asking fans for understanding on "a sad day for Europe."

-The 18 EuroLeague clubs, together with competition CEO Jordi Bertomeu, will meet remotely on February 25 to reach an agreement on the immediate future of this year's competition.
+The 18 EuroLeague clubs, together with competition CEO Jordi Bertomeu, are to meet remotely on February 25 to reach an agreement on the immediate future of this year's competition.

+Sport is utterly insignificant in the face of Russia's invasion of Ukraine.
+However, those connected with it are making their voices heard.

+Brazilian footballers from top Ukrainian clubs Shakhtar Donetsk and Dynamo Kyiv have appealed to their government for help leaving the country in a video message.
+The league has been suspended, but some are staying on.